CW3E/MET-tools/Grid-Stat/README.md

 ASCII file.
-As dates are processed sequentially in valid initialization time, new files with type `${STAT}` will be parsed and concatenated vertically to an existing `${STAT}` dataframe associated to the dictionary key `${STAT}`, if it already exists, or this will be newly created if it does not exist already.
-When there exists multiple valid dates for verfication for a single initialization time, valid dates for verification will be sorted sequentially so that rows of the dataframe are organized by valid zero-hour / valid verfication date precedence.
+As dates are processed sequentially in valid initialization time, new files with type `${STAT}` will be parsed and concatenated vertically to an existing `${STAT}` dataframe associated to the dictionary key `${STAT}` if it already exists, or this will be newly created if it does not exist already.
+When there exists multiple valid forecast verifciation dates for a single initialization time, valid dates for verification will be sorted sequentially so that rows of the dataframe are organized by valid forecast zero-hour / valid verfication date precedence.
 This script also filters missing values, replacing them with entries of
 [Numpy NaN](https://numpy.org/doc/stable/reference/constants.html#numpy.NAN)
 for later analysis and suppression of entries during plotting.